 Agriculture outlook supported by key trends - The agriculture market is likely to be the beneficiary of a couple of long-term trends.
 First, as global population increases, food production needs to increase to feed everyone.
 One way to increase food production is to increase crop yield per acre.
 Several of our companies provide the fertilizers, seed traits, and crop protection products such as herbicides, fungicides and insecticides that are needed on a modern farm to achieve and protect higher yields.
-Without fertilizers we would need roughly 40% more farmland to grow the same amount of food that we now produce, and with each crop, essential plant nutrients like potash, nitrogen and phosphate are constantly being removed from the soil, and therefore need to be replenished.
+Without fertilizers, we would need substantially more farmland to grow the same amount of food that we now produce, and with each crop, essential plant nutrients like potash, nitrogen and phosphate are constantly being removed from the soil, and therefore need to be replenished.

-With global population expected to reach 9 billion by 2050, the Agriculture Organization of the United Nations estimates that more than a 40% increase in crop production will be required to feed the additional people.
-As seen in Figure 1 below, a large part of the increased food consumption is projected to come from a change in diet as incomes rise in emerging markets, with more meat and high-quality fruits and vegetables becoming an integral part of the diet at higher disposable incomes.
-The combination of a larger, more affluent population creates an attractive opportunity for any company with the innovative products that can either increase or protect yield, in our view
+With global population expected to reach 9 billion by 2050, the Agriculture Organization of the United Nations estimates that more than a 70% increase in overall food production will be required to feed the additional people1.
+A large part of the increased food consumption is projected to come from a change in diet as incomes rise in emerging markets, with more meat and high-quality fruits and vegetables becoming an integral part of the diet at higher disposable incomes.
+The combination of a larger, more affluent population creates an attractive opportunity for any company with the innovative products that can either increase or protect yield, in our view.